David Breskin

-David Breskin is an American writer, poet, and record producer.
+David Breskin (born 1958) is an American writer, poet, and record producer.
 He has written nine books, including collaborations with the visual artists Gerhard Richter and Ed Ruscha.
 Beginning in the early 1980s, he produced albums by musicians including John Zorn, Bill Frisell, Ronald Shannon Jackson and Vernon Reid.
-In more recent years, he has worked with Nels Cline, Mary Halvorson, Kris Davis, Dan Weiss, Ingrid Laubrock, and Craig Taborn, among others.
+In more recent years, he has worked with Nels Cline, Mary Halvorson, Kris Davis, Miles Okazaki, Dan Weiss, Ingrid Laubrock, and Craig Taborn, among others.

 Breskin's poetry has appeared in The New Yorker, The Paris Review, TriQuarterly and New American Writing, among other journals.

 Early life and education

 Breskin was born and raised in Chicago, Illinois.
 In college, as a student at Brown University, he wrote for The Village Voice.
 He graduated from Brown with a B.A. in 1980, magna cum laude, with a double major in history and semiotics.